openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 ### `compile_model()`

-The plugin should implement two `compile_model()` methods the first one compiles model without remote context, the second one with remote context if plugin supports.
+The plugin should implement two `compile_model()` methods: the first one compiles model without remote context, the second one with remote context if plugin supports.

-This is the most important function of the `Plugin` class and creates an instance of compiled `CompiledModel`, which holds a backend-dependent compiled graph in an internal representation:
+This is the most important function of the `Plugin` class is to create an instance of compiled `CompiledModel`, which holds a backend-dependent compiled model in an internal representation:

 @snippet template/src/plugin.cpp plugin:compile_model